The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity

 In this limit, if $c_1/c_2^2 \rightarrow 0$ at fixed $c_1/c_2$, we see that $f\approx {\mathrm {const}}$, resembling the onset of a cosmological constant term.

 Using Eq. (\ref{h-c_approx}), it is customary to introduce $f_R$,

-a quantity that plays a central role in the description of the evolution of the space-time and of the dynamics of the matter fields in the $f(R)$ model. $f_R$ is useful for a simple characterisation of the model: e.g., from Eqs. (\ref{h-c_approx}) and (\ref{f_R}) we see that larger $n$'s mimic $\Lambda$CDM until later times, whereas $f(R)$ and $\Lambda$CDM become increasingly similar as $c_1/ c_2^2$ decreases.
+a quantity that plays a central role in the description of the evolution of the space-time and of the dynamics of the matter fields in the $f(R)$ model. $f_R$ is useful for a simple characterization of the model: From Eqs. (\ref{h-c_approx}) and (\ref{f_R}), for instance, we see that larger $n$s mimic $\Lambda$CDM until later times, whereas $f(R)$ and $\Lambda$CDM become increasingly similar as $c_1/ c_2^2$ decreases.

-Equation (\ref{f_hu}) covers a large variety of possible behaviours, which can be much different from $\Lambda$CDM; however, we are interested in obtaining realistic observations, with small deviations from $\Lambda$CDM.
-We can pursue this aim by imposing conditions on the free parameters, in particular by fixing a relation between $c_1$ and $c_2$.
+Equation (\ref{f_hu}) covers a wide variety of possible behaviors, which can be much different from $\Lambda$CDM.
+We are interested in obtaining realistic observations with small deviations from $\Lambda$CDM, however.
+We can pursue this aim by imposing conditions on the free parameters, in particular, by fixing a relation between $c_1$ and $c_2$.